CRDB: a database of charged cosmic rays: Introduction

+In the last twenty years, a lot of efforts have been devoted in measuring the CR composition at higher energy ($\gtrsim $ TeV).
+Very accurate isotopic data were also provided in the low energy range $\sim$ 100--500 MeV/n ({\sf Voyager 1\&2}, {\sf Ulysses}, and {\sf ACE}), over an extended period of time.
+The recently installed {\sf AMS-02} experiment on the International Space Station (May 2011) has started to provide impressive measurements in the GeV/n--TeV/n range \citepads{2013PhRvL.110n1102A}.
 Interestingly, most of the even oldest CR measurements are not outdated yet.
 Indeed, many instruments are designed to focus on specific CR species: neither all instruments have the isotopic resolution capabilities, nor all species have been measured repeatedly.
-In the last twenty years, efforts have also been more devoted in measuring the CR composition at higher energy than refining the low energy data; this situation is currently changing with the {\sf AMS-02} experiment installed on the International Space Station since May 2011.
 Some old experiments are also useful when one wishes to inspect a possible charge-sign dependence (22 year cycle) of the Solar modulation effect as a function of the Sun polarity, as first proposed by \citetads{1996ApJ...464..507C} and further studied in \citepads{2002ApJ...568..216C}.
 For all these reasons, we believe it is worth providing an archival database of CR measurements to the community.